 Line 6 was founded in 1996 by Marcus Ryle and Michel Doidic.
 That year, they launched the world’s first digital modeling amp, the AxSys 212.
 It was the first modeling guitar amp to get close to the sound of tubes, but with digital software.

 Line 6 was not just a pioneer in producing modeling amps.
 They were also the first company to make them affordable.
-In 1999, they released the Spider series, the entry-level counterparts to their previous models.
-Essentially, Line 6 took their software modeling idea and lowered it to a price point where virtually anyone could afford a great amp.
+In 1999, they released the Spider series.
+The entry-level counterparts of their previous models.
+Essentially, Line 6 took their software modeling idea and lowered the price point.
+To where virtually anyone could afford a great amp.

-As a result, the release of Spider amps was successful, and they became the best-selling models in the world.
-In addition, line 6 was leading in modeling technology, so everyone was familiar with their products at the time.
+As a result, the release of Spider amps was successful!
+They became the best-selling models in the world.
+In addition, line 6 was leading in modeling technology.
+So everyone was familiar with their products at the time.

-Since then, Line 6 has continued to create innovative solutions that help players express themselves through music.
-The company currently produces a wide range of products, including effects units, USB audio interfaces, and wireless guitar systems.
+Line 6 creates innovative products that help players express themselves through music.
+The company currently produces a wide range of products.
+Including effects units, USB audio interfaces, and wireless guitar systems.

 How Did Line 6 Get Its Name?